 You don’t want to end up with a heavy investment that suddenly doesn’t pay off.
-Try to find solutions that can be used for multiple customers.
+Try finding solutions that can be used for multiple customers.
 If you still have to be customer-specific, be clear that it’s a long-term approach from both sides.
 A longer agreement can provide the right security for both parties.

-Starting from scratch can be the best way to move away from old problems and towards more profitable production.
+Starting from scratch can be the best way to move away from old problems and towards a more profitable production.
 An experienced automation partner can bring fresh air and a new perspective.